2. Choose the right tech stack

 ActiveCampaign

 Leading SaaS platform and marketing automation solution ActiveCampaign is trusted by 150,000+ businesses around the world.
-And for good reason: their happy customers can receive customer support in English, French, German, Spanish, Italian or Portuguese, can contact customer support via any digital channel, and can rest assured they’ll receive instant support from the company’s virtual agent 24 hours a day.
+And for good reason: their happy customers can receive customer support in English, French, German, Spanish, Italian or Portuguese, can contact customer support via any digital channel, and can rest assured they’ll receive instant support from the company’s bot 24 hours a day.

 How to deliver SaaS customer support success in 2023